aleron75/magelog/README.md

 )
 </pre>

-Passing an array with some data to obfuscate:
+Passing an array with some data to filter:

 <pre>
 $logger